Trip Page 2025 - Peru

 - Go Slow: It may take a few hours or days to adjust to the altitude.
 Go slow and enjoy our surroundings!

-- Stay Hydrated: Drink plenty of (bottled!) water to help your body adjust to the altitude.
+- Stay Hydrated: Drink plenty of (bottled) water to help your body adjust to the altitude.

 - Avoid Alcohol and Heavy Meals: These can worsen altitude sickness symptoms.

 - Bring headache remedies: In case of altitude headaches, bring Tylenol and/or Ibuprofen.
+NOTE: Aspirin is not recommended for headaches if you are taking Diamox.
+Choose Tylenol or Ibuprofen instead.

 - Coca Tea: This indigenous altitude remedy will be available in all our hotels, but should not be considered an alternative to altitude medication.
 Coca Tea has a simulant effect, so be aware that it can keep you awake at night if you drink it in the afternoon or evening.